ues-io/uesio/README.md

                                                     |

-# Local dependencies
+# <a id="dependencies"></a>Start dependencies

-Launch all local dependencies (e.g. Postgres) with Docker Compose:
+1. Launch all local dependencies (e.g. Postgres) with Docker Compose:

 ```
 docker compose up -d
 ```

-# Seed Local Database with Test Data

-This creates test data & the basic data Uesio needs to start in your local database:
+2. Seed your local Postgres database with everything Uesio needs for local development

 ```
 npm run nx -- seed platform
 ```

-# Run the application locally
+# <a id="dependencies"></a>Run the application locally

 ```
 npm run nx -- serve platform